SofiaGodovykh/wines_dataset_analysis/README.md

 ![pic.1](https://github.com/SofiaGodovykh/wines_dataset_analysis/blob/master/pic1.png)

-Cholrides and total sulfur dioxide both negatively affect wine grade.
-The interesting thing is that all the good wines have less than average of sulfur dioxide and cholrides at the same time.
+Chlorides and total sulfur dioxide both negatively affect wine grade.
+The interesting thing is that all the good wines have less than average of sulfur dioxide and chlorides at the same time.

 ![pic.2](https://github.com/SofiaGodovykh/wines_dataset_analysis/blob/master/pic2.png)